Asmit-Rai/Bus-Booking-System/README.md

 # Bus-Booking-System
-It is a python based project that can generate the bus ticket.
-Having basic functions like Mobile number ticket generator , Route of the buses, Rate of the Ticket etc..
+It is a python based project that can generate the bus ticket having basic functions like Mobile number ticket generator , Route of the buses, Rate of the Ticket etc..